Thewbi/armos/LessonXX_USB/README.md

 The physical structure of USB does not matter that much to USB software.

-On the software level, the tology does not matter.
+On the software level, the topology does not matter.
 It does not matter through how many hubs a device has to send messages to talk to the host.
 Also all functions in a compound device are treated as independant entities on the software side of things.
 It does not matter inside which physical hardware a device lives.

 On the bus, every device is identified by a unique address.
 The address acts as a ID.